-If you are a U.S. citizen, your new spouse becomes your "immediate relative," and may receive a green card as soon as the two of you make it through the application process.
+If you are a U.S. citizen, your new spouse becomes your "immediate relative," and may apply for and receive a green card as soon as the two of you make it through the application process.
 This can take six months to a year, or even longer.

-If you are a lawful permanent resident, your new spouse becomes a "preference relative," in category F2A of the visa allotment system.
-That means your spouse can get a visa (and enter the U.S.) only after a visa number has become available.
-Annual limits on the number of visas given out in category 2A create years-long waits, based on the person's "priority date."
+If you are a U.S. lawful permanent resident, your new spouse becomes a "preference relative," in category F2A of the visa allotment system.
+That means your spouse can get a visa (and enter the U.S.) only after the visa has become available.
+Annual limits on the number of visas given out in category F2A sometimes create years-long waits, based on the person's "priority date."
 (In recent years the wait has been less, however, and there was no wait at all for all of 2022.)

 The application process for a green card based on marriage involves multiple steps, such as submitting forms and documents and attending an interview with U.S. immigration authorities.
 The purpose of all this is to prove:

 After your marriage in the U.S., your new spouse can apply to USCIS for a green card, through a process called adjustment of status (the main form for which is the I-485).
 The two of you will attend a green card interview at a local USCIS office.

 Once the priority date is current, your spouse will go through consular processing for an immigrant visa.
 This means your spouse submits paperwork to, and attends an interview at, a U.S. consulate in the appropriate city in Mexico.
-(The U.S. petitioner may attend, but is not required to.)
+(The U.S. petitioner might be able to attend, but is not required to.)
 Upon approval, your spouse enters the U.S. on an immigrant visa and becomes a lawful permanent resident.
 The actual green card will be sent by mail soon after.